Borek78/how-to-create-pandita/_includes/audiobook/4-how-to-make-an-audiobook.md

 But in the future, YouTube may starting displaying ads on all YouTube channels.
 As result, it may not be possible to use NC licensed content on YouTube anymore.<br><br>

 <div class="underline">My conclusion</div>
-As YouTube channel owner I would be happy to upload any Buddhist content on my channel.
-But as a creator of Buddhist content, I would rather avoid working with NC licensed content because I may not be able to use it on my YouTube channel in the future.
+As a YouTube channel owner I would be happy to upload any NC licensed Buddhist content on my channel.
+But as a creator of Buddhist content I would rather avoid working with NC licensed content because I may not be able to use it on my YouTube channel in the future.